 ASICS Automates Incident Management and Resolution With Real-Time Log Analysis

 ASICS, a Japanese multinational corporation formed by the merger of Onitsuka, GTO and Jelenk, offers a full range of sports supplies and equipment aiming to create a quality lifestyle through intelligent sport technologies.
-To combat cyberthreats and address incidents at the very moment they occur, ASICS required a central platform to manage, correlate and analyze logs generated from multiple systems.
+To fight cyberthreats and address incidents at the very moment they occur, ASICS required a central platform to manage, correlate and analyze logs generated from multiple systems.
 Since deploying Splunk Enterprise, the company has seen benefits including:

 - Real-time visibility into incidents and threats through automated log analysis